 Luckily, cavity walls can be filled with insulation materials quite easily.
 Solid walls can be dry-lined with thermal plasterboard, but this does add a little thickness to the walls, decreasing floor space.
 Radiators, sockets and the like might need to be moved to accommodate for the dry lining too.

-Our surveyors are well versed in all manner of techniques for insulating your walls.
+Our team are well versed in all manner of techniques for insulating your walls.
 They’ll visit your home and carry out a full assessment to let you know in honesty what needs to be done.